Four-Graviton Scattering and String Path Integral in the Proper-time gauge: Introduction

-In this Letter, we study the four-closed string scattering amplitude by extending the previous work on the three-closed string scattering amplitude.
-The Green's function on the worldsheet is explicitly constructed by mapping the worldsheet onto the complex plane and the Fock space representation of the four-closed-string vertex is obtained by rewriting the string path integral in the proper-time gauge in terms of the oscillatory basis.
-If a four-graviton state is chosen as the external four-closed string state, the Fock space representation of the four-closed-string vertex yields the four-graviton scattering amplitude.
-In the zero-slope limit, the resultant four-graviton scattering amplitude is found to be in perfect agreement with that of the Einstein gravity \cite{DeWitt1967,Schwarz1982,Sannan1986}.
+The Polyakov string path integral is evaluated by constructing a closed string Green's function on the worldsheet.
+We map the worldsheet of four-closed-string-scattering onto the complex plane and rewrite the string path integral in the proper-time gauge in terms of the oscillatory basis to obtain the Fock space representation of the four-closed-string vertex.
+If a four-graviton state is chosen as the external four-closed string state, the Fock space representation of the four-closed-string vertex yields the four-graviton-scattering amplitude.
+The resultant four-graviton-scattering amplitude is found to contain the tachyon poles in all three channels, in contrast to the conventional one obtained by the vertex operator technique \cite{Schwarz1982}.
+In the zero-slope limit, it reduces to the four-graviton-scattering amplitude of Einstein gravity \cite{DeWitt1967} similar to the conventional one \cite{Sannan1986}.
+However, at a finite slope, the four-graviton scattering amplitude in the proper-time gauge differs not only from that of Einstein’s gravity but also significantly from the conventional one in string theory obtained using the vertex operator technique.